Shirqat offensive (2016): March

 The offensive began on 24 March 2016, near the Makhmur area of Nineveh Governorate.
 Thousands of Iraqi troops had been deployed there in the previous weeks, setting up bases alongside Kurdish and US forces.
 While advancing westward toward the oil town of Qayyarah, Iraqi troops were reported to have recaptured several villages from ISIL, among them Al-Nasr, Garmandi, Kudila and Khurburdan, though it was later revealed that ISIL was still occupying Al-Nasr and the government forces were trying to capture it.

 Around 4,000 soldiers, from two brigades of the U.S.-trained 15th Division of the Iraqi army, including Sunni tribal fighters (considered by Peshmerga commanders to be crucial to hold the traditionally Sunni areas), met stiff resistance.
 It was reported that they were attacked by suicide bombers as well as with mortars and machine guns, which stopped the advance for the time being.
 Warplanes of the U.S.-led coalition against ISIL launched multiple airstrikes on at least two locations.
 200 U.S. Marines had set up a small outpost called Firebase Bell in the previous weeks.
 From there they provided artillery and targeting support for Iraqi forces.
 The presence of U.S. Marines became known after one of them was recently killed by the detonation of a roadside bomb.
 Kurdish Peshmerga forces didn't take an active part, contenting themselves with holding the front line at what they consider the border of their territory.
 It was announced on 27 March that Abu Furqan al-Misry, an ISIL commander and executioner who was a notorious figure in the region, had been killed.

-During the offensive, Iraqi soldiers temporarily fled from the village of Nasr after ISIL started to shell the village, while Kurdish Peshmerga forces held their positions, according to Kurdish media.
 There were reports of 25 ISIL fighters killed as the Iraqi army shelled ISIL headquarters in Qayyarah.